 They cooked on high for about 3.5 hours and were done!
 See?
 I told you this is an easy recipe!

 This is also really easy to make with leftover chicken if you have some on hand.
 You can just skip the slow cooking step and go straight to adding your spicy buffalo sauce to your cooked chicken.
 For best results, you’ll want to let the chicken and sauce sit for a while so it absorbs all that buffalo flavor.

 Buffalo Chicken Lettuce Wraps

-I love to shred the chicken up and put it on romaine lettuce like a wrap.
+I love to shred the chicken up and put it on romaine lettuce leaves like a wrap.
 The cool, crisp lettuce and the warm, spicy chicken just go so well together.

 Some celery sticks and grape tomatoes on the side help to cool my mouth off too!

 These would also be delicious topped with avocado, ranch dressing (whether Paleo or not), or some cheese crumbles if you’re a dairy eater.